liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

     <small> w3c.org <cite title="Source Title">w3c-1 w3.org protocols rfc2616-sec9</cite></small>
 </blockquote>

-### The response

-The response should be a http response, containing a valid HTTP CODE, and sometimes a message.
+So idempotent is about the state of the system, if I create a new resource with POST, the state of the system change every time I call the same Post.

+If I delete a resource with $id=10, the system goes always to the same state, so for example multiples and concurrent requests with DELETE pages/10 are accepted without 'side effect'.

+The Safe methods are very important for HTTP-Caching, and idempontent is about the Request, the response could be different, the code and the message could change.

+You'd see how the response is about communication and request is about action.

 ### Verbs and nouns

-Since you want to follow the REST methodology, you should create a web interface, which it will use of the HTTP verbs that are available.
+Since you want to follow the REST methodology, you should create a web interface, which it uses the HTTP Methods that are available.

-The good practices suggests to use **nouns** not verbs, the verbs should used into the header for the HTTP request (this is not really always true we'll see in the third part).
+The good practices suggests to use **nouns** not verbs (this is not really always true we'll see in the last part of this trilogy).

-The convention also imposes to use plurals nouns, `pages` instead page, is simpler and coherent.
+The convention also imposes to use plurals nouns, `pages` instead `page`, is simpler and coherent.

 <table class="table">
 <thead>